Guitar lessons near me in Fort Worth, TX

 Show more

-David taught about 2 months ago
+David taught 3 months ago

 The Tutor and Student focused on guitar techniques, including warm-up exercises, power chords, and bar chords.
 The student practiced exercises to improve finger dexterity, chord transitions, and timing.
 They worked on applying these techniques to the song 'Fast Car' and 'Billie Jean'.
 The tutor assigned the student to practice the exercises and songs, utilizing slow playback speeds.